Top 5 Cards Offering Reimbursement for Global Entry and TSA PreCheck

 Click Here to learn more about the American Express Platinum Card.

 The Capital One Venture Rewards Card

-The Capital One Venture Rewards Card added a free Global Entry or TSA PreCheck credit as a benefit of holding the card in 2018.
+The Capital One Venture Rewards Card added a $100 credit for Global Entry or TSA PreCheck as a benefit of holding the card in 2018.
 It is one of the most cost-effective options on this list as the annual fee on the card is only $95.
 And the annual fee is even waived in the first year of card membership.